Record (TV network): New slogan and further expansion

 In 2004, the network decided to bet on a new phase aiming for more ratings.
-With the slogan On the way to leadership, Record begins to expand its attractions by producing renowned programs, new vignettes, and telenovelas that became popular.
-Among the successes of this new phase, the productions A Escrava Isaura, Prova de Amor, Vidas Opostas and Caminhos do Coração (which was divided into three seasons due to its huge audience) stand out.
+With the slogan On the way to leadership, Record begins to expand its offer by producing renowned programs, new IDs, and telenovelas that became popular.
+Among the successes of this new phase, the productions A Escrava Isaura, Prova de Amor, Vidas Opostas and Caminhos do Coração (which was divided into three seasons due to its huge audience) stood out.

-On September 27, 2007, Record News, the first free-to-air news channel on Brazilian television, was inaugurated, occupying the signal of the former Rede Mulher, though it was already owned by Grupo Record 13 years prior.
+On 27 September 2007, Record News, the first free-to-air news channel on Brazilian television, was inaugurated, occupying the signal of the former Rede Mulher, though it was already owned by Grupo Record 13 years prior.
 On the day of the foundation of Record News, the governor of the state of São Paulo José Serra, the mayor of the city of São Paulo Gilberto Kassab, the then president of Record Alexandre Raposo, the owner Edir Macedo and the president of the Republic Luiz Inácio Lula da Silva were present.
 The inauguration ceremony of the new channel was broadcast by Rede Record inside Jornal da Record, as well as Record News itself.

 Competition with Globo and SBT

 In 2007, Rede Record was able to overtake SBT to become the second largest Brazilian television station, only remaining behind Rede Globo.
 However, in some programs, it was able to overtake Globo.
 In cities such as Goiânia, Belém, and Fortaleza, its news magazine, Domingo Espectacular, surpassed Rede Globo's Fantástico, and Record's morning news program, Fala Brasil, was able to surpass Bom Dia Brasil in São Paulo.
-On December 11, 2009, Record managed to top first place in Rio during the broadcast of The Elite Squad.
+On 11 December 2009, Record managed to top first place in Rio during the broadcast of The Elite Squad.

-2010-15: Redesign
+2010–15: Redesign

 Helicopter crash and rescue

-In early 2010, a RecordTV helicopter crashed inside the Jockey Club in São Paulo after suffering a breakdown.
+In early 2010, a Record helicopter crashed inside the Jockey Club in São Paulo after suffering a breakdown.
 The aircraft was in that region to cover a robbery that had occurred in the Morumbi neighborhood, South Zone of São Paulo.
 The pilot of the helicopter, Rafael Delgado Sobrinho, died on the spot and cameraman Alexandre Silva de Moura "Borracha" was taken in serious condition to hospital; the two occupants were rescued by Globocop from TV Globo.
 Rede Record lamented the incident at the time and closed that night's Jornal da Record quietly with a moment of silence in honor of their deceased colleagues.